blk14/Robot-planning/README.md

 # Robot-planning
 The implementation for a deposit of boxes with robots which move the boxes between them.
 The robots take commands from a person
-  The deposit is defined by a configuration of map[LIN][COL], there are N robots which are responsible of moving the boxes. map[x][y] represents the number of boxes from the cell of coordinates x, y in deposit.
+  The deposit is defined by a configuration of map[LIN][COL], there are N robots which are responsible for moving the boxes. map[x][y] represents the number of boxes from the cell of coordinates x, y in deposit.
 The commands given by that person are:
     ADD_GET_BOX RobotId x y NrBoxes Priority
     ADD_DROP_BOX RobotId x y NrBoxes Priority
     EXECUTE RobotId